oheneba-oa/dvd_rental/README.md

 ## 4. Environment Variables

-The project uses a `.env` file to store database and pgAdmin connection details.
+The repository includes a `.env.example` file.
+Create a local `.env` file using the same variables before running the project.

+Example environment variables:

 ```env
 POSTGRES_USER=student